abhi3700/My_Learning_Steem-Java/Tutorials/Installation guide.md

 As mentioned in the ["Steem-Java wiki"](https://github.com/marvin-we/steem-java-api-wrapper/wiki/Logging#introduction):
 > Prior to SteemJ version 0.4.0, SteemJ was shipped with a logging framework implementation.
 As this is a bad practice for several reasons, SteemJ 0.4.0 removed this implementation and allows you to configure the logging on your own.

-> To achieve this, SteemJ only contains the slf4j-api and expects you, to add the slf4j implementation of your choice to your project.
+> To achieve this, SteemJ only contains the _slf4j-api_ and expects you, to add the _slf4j_ implementation of your choice to your project.

+So, we have to add the other _slf4j_ implementations into our project.
+Follow the guide [here](https://github.com/marvin-we/steem-java-api-wrapper/wiki/Logging#example-configuration)
+> One good example of an alternative slf4j implementation is log4j-slf4j-impl, which implements the slf4j-api and adds the powerfull configuration options of log4j2.

+In the ``` build.gradle```

 NOTE: The possible error codes while compiling codes can be found [here](https://www.slf4j.org/codes.html) along with the solution.
 ## Log4j dependency